mozilla/data-docs/src/datasets/other/attitudes_daily/intro.md

 #### Accessing the Data

-The `attitudes_daily` table is accessible through re:dash using the `Telemetry (BigQuery)` data source.
+The `attitudes_daily` table is accessible through STMO using the `Telemetry (BigQuery)` data source.
 The full table name is `moz-fx-data-shared-prod.telemetry.attitudes_daily`.